RynTurtle/Snappingbot-Commands/README.md

 +id (username) - returns the user id of a user

-+subage - returns the amount of time a user has a sub streak for (not including someone who twitch primes every month) (requires authentication)
++substreak - returns the amount of time a user has a sub streak for (not including someone who twitch primes every month) (requires authentication)

 +sublist (channel) - sends all channel emotes of a channel  (including tier 2 and 3 emotes)